tenkhen/proshop-v2/extra/mongoose.md

   {
     // this user is who actually rates
     user: {
-      // ObjectId is special type of object from MongoDB
+      // ObjectId is special type of object from MongoDB.
+This will relate user id to a product
       type: mongoose.Schema.Types.ObjectId,
       required: true,
-      // user is coming from collection called 'User' on MongoDB
+      // user is referencing to User on MongoDB
       ref: 'User',
     },
     // you could just use name: 'string' if you don't need another options in it